 Besides this, another clean-up mission took place at Karystos Reef (Evia, Greece) where the divers removed big ghost fishing nets which were lost on a local reef covering a very large area.

-View the pictures of the Tripiti reef at Makronisos or the Karystos reef at Evia or watch the videos below to get a full impression of the mission.
+View the photos below of the Tripiti reef at Makronisos or the Karystos reef at Evia or watch the videos below to get a full impression of the mission.